Instamrkt/slate/source/index.md

 # Introduction

-This is an introduction to Instamrkt API.
+Below you can find a general overview of the system and the philosophy of Instamrkt and the API.